VIP-Team-AIDA3/VIP-Team-AIDA3.github.io/mini-tutorials/lecture3a.md

 ## Solutions

-**1.** "Right heading 250, climb flight level 120, Windracers 492."
+**1.** "Right heading 250, climb flight level 120, Purdue 492."
 Both the heading and the level are read back, and the callsign comes last.

 **2.** Two problems.
 "Roger" must never replace a readback, and there is no callsign.
 The controller cannot tell which aircraft accepted the takeoff clearance, and on a busy frequency another aircraft might act on it.
-A correct reply is "Cleared for takeoff runway 22 right, Windracers 492."
+A correct reply is "Cleared for takeoff runway 22 right, Purdue 492."

-**3.** Identification, condition, clearance, restated condition: "Windracers 492, behind the departing Piper, line up runway 22 right behind."
+**3.** Identification, condition, clearance, restated condition: "Purdue 492, behind the departing Piper, line up runway 22 right behind."

 **4.** (a) clearance, (b) information, (c) clearance, (d) information.
 Only (a) and (c) authorize the aircraft to do something.
 Items (b) and (d) give the pilot information to use in their own decisions.